TF-R Projects

 Tom’s Toyota Century 97’

-I’ve long been a Toyota fan boy, and when the chance to own what I consider Toyota’s pinnacle achievement of the 90’s; I jumped at it.
+As a self proclaimed Toyota fan boy, when the chance to own what I consider Toyota’s pinnacle car of 90’s; I jumped at it without hesitation.

-My example is nowhere near the best out there, having various age related dents, rust and some dodgy quirks to the drivetrain, but despite the patina this Century still puts a huge smile on my face.
-As yet it has barely even started to spend my money or cause me heartache, like my other projects.
+My example is nowhere near the best out there, having various age related dents, rust and some dodgy quirks to the drivetrain, but despite the patina this Century still puts a huge chrome filled smile on my face.
+That said it has barely even begun to spend my money or cause me heartache, unlike my other projects.

 Tom’s Toyota Previa 00’

-After the Estima, I had a three row mommy-wagon hole in my life, which is where this ACR30 generation Previa comes in.
-It’s an early UK Spec CDX model; Japanese built K-platform (Camry) derived, with ample space for activities and fairly forgettable maintenance schedule.
+After my previous Star Trek enterprise inspired Estima suffered from massive head gasket failure, I had a three row mommy-wagon shaped hole in my life, which is where this ACR30 generation Previa comes in.
+It’s an early UK Spec CDX model, with ample space for activities and fairly forgettable maintenance schedule.
 The 2.4 2AZ-FE gives out a good effort, but ultimately, through the marathon-long gearing of the 4 speed auto, a gentle cruise is about as much as this heavy old girl can do.

-As if I should have learnt; the Previa also suffered a headgasket failure not more than 5 miles after purchase.
+As if I should have learnt; the Previa also suffered a massive head gasket failure not more than 5 miles after purchase and required major engine work to see the road again.
 Although there’s still a lot wrong with this example, there’s something about this mediocre, lumbering, bus that I’m really fond of.
 It even moonlights as a camper, when it needs to, now the engine doesn’t mix its fluids.

 Fraser’s Lexus gs300 08’